Breastmilk is Best

 is important to breastfeed only for at least 6 months.

-Your baby gets the best protection against health problems when he or she gets only
+Your baby gets the best protection against health problems when they get only breastmilk.

-breastmilk.
 Breastfeeding some of the time is good.
-But breastfeeding all of the time
+But breastfeeding all the time is best.

 Giving your baby formula or other liquids may make you: